Safety & Security

 Our residents' safety and security in University housing and around the Twin Cities Campus is important to us.
 Housing & Residential Life, in coordination with the University of Minnesota Police Department, works to provide a safe and healthy living environment.

 Everyone has a role to play.
 Visit prepare.umn.edu and learn about what you should do during an emergency.
 The University uses individual student email accounts, Text U, and the U of M website to provide emergency communication to students, staff, and faculty.

 In case of an emergency, such as an accident or injury, you should do the following:

-Unfortunately, at times, isolated incidents of crime do occur in the residence hall/apartment complex.
+Unfortunately, isolated incidents of crime can occur in the residence halls/apartment complexes.
 However, there are steps you can take to minimize your risk.

-- Always lock your room door!
-This is most important and will assure that no unauthorized persons will enter your room.
+- Always lock your door!
+This is very important and will assure that no unauthorized persons will enter your room.

 - Check to see who is at your door before opening it.
 Do not open the door without looking.

 - Do not prop open building doors (even during the day).

 - Do not let people you don’t know follow you into the building.
 This is known as tailgaiting.
 Make sure no one follows you into the building without swiping their U Card/fob.

 - Utilize your online portfolio at http://myu.umn.edu to keep track of your possessions in case of theft.